audio-lab/audio-formant/process.md

+## Q: how do we complete marging?
+* Try assessing amplitude and distributing it proportinally on all formants.

 ## Q: how do we store frequency?

 * Normalized units (f / sample) are nice, but for hearing range they focus in 0..01 range, and others are senseless.
 Also it depends on sampleRate, which makes impossible to safely change samplerate.